Close

 SCOTLAND: The Big Picture Read More

 SCOTLAND: The Big Picture is a registered charity that works to drive the recovery of nature across Scotland through rewilding.
-Their vision is of a vast network of rewilded land and water across Scotland, where wildlife flourishes and people thrive.
-For them, rewilding is an evolving process of nature recovery that leads to restored ecosystem health, function and completeness, and they believe it is a solution to the inter-related crises of climate breakdown and biodiversity loss.
+Our vision is of a vast network of rewilded land and water across Scotland, where wildlife flourishes and people thrive.

-Their core focus areas are:
+Our core focus areas are:

 • Driving support for rewilding